pjotrp/sambamba/README.md

 gcc and gdc share the same optimization backend.
-The code compiled with DMD runs slower, sometimes by a factor of 2, but the advantages you get with it are more cool language features (like uniform function call syntax introduced in version 2.059) and faster compiling times.
+The code compiled with DMD runs slower, sometimes by a factor of 2, but the advantages you get with it are more cool language features (like uniform function call syntax introduced in version 2.059) and faster compilation times.

 That being said, DMD is recommended for development, and GDC for faster execution times.
 It is GDC which is used for building Debian packages.